hurielreichel/rgb-from-geotiff/README.md

 # Copyright and License

 **rgb-from-geotiff** - Nils Hamel, Huriel Reichel <br >

+# Copyright and License
-Copyright (c) 2020 STDL, Swiss Territorial Data Lab
+Copyright (c) 2020 Republic and Canton of Geneva

 This program is licensed under the terms of the GNU GPLv3.
 Documentation and illustrations are licensed under the terms of the CC BY-NC-SA.